 An American in Texas, the David Wenham-directed romantic comedy Ellipsis, German psycho-drama Freddy/Eddy and One Less God were other nominations in the category.
 An American in Texas received an honourable mention.

-Best Surfing Film Award
+Best Surfing Film

 In the highly competitive category of Best Surfing Film, the feature documentary Heavy Water by acclaimed surf filmmaker Michael Oblowitz won the day.
 The story of surfing legend Nathan Fletcher and his “acid drop” from a helicopter onto a massive wave played to full houses at several screenings throughout the festival.

-Best Byron Bay Film Award
+Best Byron Film - Locals Award

 The Church of the Open Sky, from Nathan Oldfield, won the Best Byron Bay Film Award – fulfilling lauded Australian novelist Tim Winton’s description of him as “a filmmaker who wants a surf movie to say something important, to move us and make us grateful for the sea around us and the life within us”.